sframe-wg/sframe/draft-ietf-sframe-enc.md

 Note that this issue does not arise for media streams that do not have dependencies among frames, e.g., audio streams.
-In these streams, each frame is independently decodable, so there is never a need to process together two frames that might be on two sides of a key rotation.
+In these streams, each frame is independently decodable, so a frame never depends on another frame that might be on the other side of a key rotation.

 ## Partial Decoding